 Mortgage payments and interest

-Mortgage payments are the regular installments you make towards repaying your loan.
-They typically consist of two components: principal and interest.
+Mortgage payment are what you pay per month in order to take care of your outstanding debt.
+They typically consist of two components: The principal amount and the interest.

-a) Principal: The principal is the initial amount borrowed to purchase the property.
-Each payment reduces the outstanding principal balance, gradually building equity in your home.
+a) Principal: The principal is the beginning amount that has been paid up to buy the property.
+All installments that you make to reduce the outstanding principal amount are accumulated in the form of equity in your property.

-b) Interest: Interest is the cost charged by the lender for borrowing the money.
-It is calculated based on the interest rate and the remaining principal balance.
-In the early years of the Mortgage, a larger portion of the payment goes towards interest, gradually shifting towards principal as the loan term progresses.
+b) Interest: Interest is the interest rate chosen by the lender to get borrowed funds.
+The interest rate and balance of the remaining principal base the calculation.
+In the early years of a mortgage, however, a bigger chunk of the payment is directed towards interest, in such a way that it gradually shifts to the principal portion as the loan persist.

 Calculating Mortgage payments

-To calculate your Mortgage payments accurately, you can either use a Mortgage calculator or a formula that takes into account the loan amount, interest rate, and loan term into account.
-It's worth noting that your monthly payment may also cover other expenses such as property taxes and insurance, which will be placed in an Escrow account.
+For you to be able to calculate mortgage payments properly, you can either use a mortgage calculator, or you may utilise a formula that considers elements such as loan amount, interest rate, and loan term.
+Additionally, it's important to mention that your monthly payment may include paying other charges related to the property taxes and insurance which will be put into Escrow account.

 Impact of interest rates